danielepusceddu/ctf_solutions/pwn/dice21_flippidy/README.md

 Turns out that it helps us develop the exploit.

 ## The Problem
-Ther problem is exactly with this 'flip' functionality.
+The problem is exactly with this 'flip' functionality.
 Looking at the code of the function, I immediately began to think what would happen in certain edge cases.
 Here is a commented decompilation of the function.
 ```c
 unsigned __int64 flip()